 The financing country that has provided or plans to provide support for a coal plant is marked in orange.
 The recipient country receiving financial support to build a coal plant is marked in blue.
 The size of the circle corresponds to the amount of coal plant capacity being supported (in megawatts).

 Lines show the relationship between the country helping to finance a coal plant (marked in orange) and the country where the plant will be built (marked in blue).

-“Current” shows projects that have already been financed, “Future” shows upcoming projects with proposed financing, and “Stopped” indicates projects that have stalled for several years or that have been officially cancelled.
-Information for “Current” plants can be viewed as either capacity (MW) or by the amount of financing ($USD).
-“Future” and “Stopped” projects can only be viewed by capacity, as the amount of financing for proposals is often unavailable.
+“Financing closed” shows projects that have already been financed, “Financing ongoing” shows upcoming projects with proposed financing, and “Financing stopped” indicates projects that have stalled for several years or that have been officially cancelled.
+Information for “Financing closed” plants can be viewed as either capacity (MW) or by the amount of financing ($USD).
+“Financing ongoing” and “Financing stopped” projects can only be viewed by capacity, as the amount of financing for proposals is often unavailable.

 How do I view a different country?

 Type the name of the country in the search bar or click the country on the map.
 After choosing a country, click “Back” in the top left hand column to return to the previous view.

 How accurate are locations?